-- Include recess for all students every day - Hold recess outdoors as much as possible - Consider all the available indoor and outdoor spaces, on school grounds and close by, to provide a range of activity options and minimize crowding - · Involve students in the planning and organizing of recess time, including
+- Include recess for all students every day. - Hold recess outdoors as much as possible. - Consider all the available indoor and outdoor spaces, on school grounds and close by, to provide a range of activity options and minimize crowding. - Involve students in the planning and organizing of recess time, including discussion about activities, inclusion, social harm, equipment management, fair play, and hygiene practices to stop the spread of COVID-19.

-- Offer a variety of outside spaces where free choice of different activities can take place, including quiet, creative, and solo activity spaces - Create and mark 'zones' to reduce the number of students who are in contact with each other and shared equipment - Provide leadership opportunities for students to help support each other - Have a list of inclusive games readily available, including those that need no equipment - Structured or sedentary activities such as watching movies or activity break videos that do not provide students free choice and peer interactions are not substitutes for recess
+- Offer a variety of outside spaces where free choice of different activities can take place, including quiet, creative, and solo activity spaces. - Create and mark 'zones' to reduce the number of students who are in contact with each other and shared equipment. - Provide leadership opportunities for students to help support each other. - Have a list of inclusive games readily available, including those that need no equipment. - Structured or sedentary activities such as watching movies or activity break videos that do not provide students free choice and peer interactions are not substitutes for recess.